 What Is an Eye Exam?

-Routine eye exams are essential to your ocular health and overall quality of life.
+Routine examinations are essential to your ocular health and overall quality of life.
 At Rothchild Eye Institute, our board-certified ophthalmologists perform comprehensive ocular evaluations to identify vision impairment and eye diseases in adults and children ages five and up.
 Our eye exams integrate multiple advanced testing technologies that allow our doctors to assess your full eye health and identify any conditions that may place your vision at risk.
 This is important, as serious conditions, like cataracts, may not present with warning signs or early indications of disease and can lead to vision loss.
 Receiving complete eye exams on a routine basis is crucial at all stages in life, even if you have not observed any problems with your eyes or noticed a decrease in vision.
 We encourage you to maintain your ocular health by attending regular eye exams at our Delray Beach, FL ophthalmology office.

 Eye Exams Reviews